 Ken completed work on the brakes including a new master cylinder seal, and “major” work on the engine and transmission after 12 years of being idle.
 All up, about $5,000 worth.
 The car was not used very much.

 Alex subsequently sold the car in some time shortly after June 2011, and then bought it back again around 2018.
-During this time the car was rarely seen and covered just over 700 miles in 8 years.
+During this time the car was rarely seen.

 I (Lawrence Glynn) purchased it in December 2018 with the intention of taking to car shows and generally getting it out and about and using it to tell the story of the important stage in BMW’s history when the 700 is credited with saving the company from sale to Daimler-Benz.